-Clean Air Zones (CAZs) hit the headlines in the South West recently, as Bath became the second English city (after London) to introduce a new charging regime for vehicles that don’t meet emission standards.
-The new CAZ’s are likely to impact the way people get around, effectively deterring the use of older and more polluting petrol or diesel vehicles in urban areas.
+Clean Air Zones (CAZs) hit the headlines recently, as Birmingham became the latest English city to introduce a new charging regime for vehicles that don’t meet emission standards.
+The new CAZs are likely to impact the way people get around, effectively deterring the use of older and more polluting petrol or diesel vehicles in urban areas.

 Electric cars and some low-emission vehicles are exempt – but electric bikes and cargo bikes (and rental electric scooters), are set to play their part for many looking to avoid the huge cost of switching to an electric car or van.

 Bath, Birmingham, Bristol, London, Portsmouth, Newcastle/Gateshead/North Tyneside, Bradford, Manchester and Sheffield are all currently implementing or planning to implement CAZs, while Liverpool may opt to for a full-scale congestion zone.

 If your vehicle doesn’t meet the emission standards, you could be paying a charge every day you enter a CAZ.
 For a car or taxi this could be between £8-12.50 (depending on where you live), or if you’re a business owner, as much as £100 for a large commercial vehicle.

 The upshot is that many people with older petrol or diesel vehicles will face the charges unless they change their travel habits.

 For people looking for cheaper independent travel solutions, electric bikes and cargo bikes are fantastic options.
 Not only are they dramatically cheaper to buy than electric cars, but the ongoing charging cost is considerably less too.
 Plus, you won’t run into any parking costs, or waste time searching for parking spaces!

 Currently, rental e-scooters are highly likely to operate in similar zones to the new CAZs, while the UK Government is expected to analyse the results of the trials with a view to legalising the use of privately-owned e-scooters in the future.